Applying for the disabled employee status

 • a person seeking professional inclusion who but does not have a job or has not registered as a job seeker with the National Employment Agency (Agence pour le développement de l'emploi - ADEM).

-They will benefit from job offers better suited to their disability on the ordinary job market or in a sheltered workshop, through the ADEM.
+They will benefit from job offers better suited to their disability on the job market or in a sheltered workshop, through the ADEM.

-It should be noted that people registered as job seekers and unemployed applicants must contact the secretariat of ADEM's Medical Commission, which will set a date for them to attend a mandatory information workshop.
+Please note that people registered as job seekers and unemployed applicants must contact the secretariat of ADEM's Medical Commission, which will set a date for them to attend a mandatory information workshop.
 During that workshop, the unemployed applicants may obtain information:

 • on the procedure for obtaining disabled employee status;